RajDkJangam/cevoaustralia.github.io/content/post/2018-04-05-get-baking.markdown

 author: Henrik Axelsson
 excerpt:
   As the number of AWS accounts a team uses increases, so does the headache of access and credential management.
 Identity accounts can help.
 We called ours Bakery.
+images: blog/bakery-blog.png
+thumbnail: blog/bakery-blog.png
 ---

 ### Accounts everywhere

 The team I was working with had responsibility for seven AWS accounts.
 Some accounts hosted production workloads, some were used for development and staging.
-There were several painful problems we encountered.
+As a result, there were several painful problems we encountered.

 1. **On boarding team members**
 When a new team member started, we had to create IAM users in every account they required access to.
-In most cases was all of them.
+In most cases this was all of them.

 1. **Managing passwords**
-Having to manage seven different passwords in your password manager to log into AWS console is not fun.
+Having to manage seven different passwords in your password manager to log into the AWS console is not fun.
 Managing seven different MFA tokens is even worse.

 1. **Managing access keys**
 Similar to passwords, having lots of different sets of access keys makes it hard to ensure they are tracked and secured appropriately.

 1. **Auditing access**
-As an APRA regulated entity, my client had to follow APRA risk management guidelines.
+As an APRA regulated entity, my client has to follow APRA risk management guidelines.
 One of which relates to reviewing who has access to which environments.
 With IAM users spread across lots of accounts, this was not an easy task.

 ### Identity Accounts to the rescue